Imagine your typical study session.

 Truthfully, the teaching method isn’t everyone’s cup of tea, but it’s worth a shot if you’re down for a less hands-on approach.
 Bear in mind that gamification has been shown to be an effective learning method in many areas of education, so give it a try!

 Then here are two websites you can use to level up your reading and writing skills.

 Reading everyday Japanese is never easy at first, but you can make the feat less intimidating by opting for NHK News Web Easy.

 In other words, with NHK News Web, you get to study Japanese culture in Japanese—or, as the Japanese say, 一石二鳥 (いっせき にちょう — kill two birds with one stone).

-And you don’t have to be at an advanced level, either.
-All kanji is accompanied by furigana, and definitions appear for key vocabulary words when you place your cursor over them.
+This resource is accessible for all levels: All kanji is accompanied by furigana and definitions appear for key vocabulary words when you place your cursor over them.
 Cool, huh?